aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Mon May 18 08:38:35 2026
+Last update: Tue May 19 08:18:24 2026

 ### Let's play! 🎮